Samurai in Japanese literature

-By the end of the 12th century, samurai became synonymous with bushi almost entirely and the word was closely associated with the middle and upper echelons of the warrior class.

 Literature of the 13th to 16th centuries

 Heike Monogatari

 Written in 1371, The Heike Monogatari chronicles the struggle between the Minamoto and Taira clans for control of Japan at the end of the 12th century, a conflict known as the Genpei War.
 The Heike Monogatari is one of the longest and most beautifully composed of the genre called gunki monogatari, or war chronicles.
 Clearly depicted throughout the Heike Monogatari is the ideal of the cultivated warrior.
 This ideal is symbolized in the character 斌 or uruwashii, meaning a situation of balance and harmony between the exterior pattern, or beauty (文), and the interior essence, or substance (武).
 Men who possess this quality will be as accomplished in the world of the arts as in the world of martial skill and courage.

 One such example is Taira no Tadanori: